A-Olson8/Portfolio-5/README.md

 ```

--- The third step is to make sure that the Gender column has values
+-- The third step is to make sure that the Gender column has uniform values

 ```